Secret swims: the cenotes of Mexico's Yucatán Peninsula

 Cenote Yokdzonot, near Chichén Itzá

 You’d hardly know Cenote Yokdzonot was there.
-There is another cenote, a famous one, a 10-minute drive from the Mayan pyramids of Chichén Itzá, but Cenote Yokdzonot is just 10 minutes further than that, enough for the crowds and tour buses to have vanished.
+There is another, more famous cenote a 10-minute drive from the Mayan pyramids of Chichén Itzá, but Cenote Yokdzonot is only 10 minutes further, just enough for the crowds and tour buses to have vanished.

 You'll either be the only person bathing at Yokdzonot or you’ll find just enough swimmers to share the wow moment of paddling in the fresh water, with small fish zipping below you as you gaze up at jungle vines while a hummingbird floats by.